 Students graduating from this program will:

-- Define, analyze and devise solutions for structured and unstructured business problems and issues by using cohesive and logical reasoning patterns for evaluating information, materials and data.
+- be able to devise solutions for structured and unstructured business problems and issues (Critical Thinking Skills).

-- Students are able to recognize ethical dilemmas and apply a professional code of conduct to resolve them.
+- be able to apply a professional code of conduct to resolve ethical issues in Accounting (Awareness of Ethics).

 Upon graduation from the B.S.A. program, a student will have the skill set and professional mindset needed to perform in entry-level financial accounting, taxation, cost management and auditing positions.